Gila monster: Diet

 The Gila monster's diet consists of a variety of food items – small mammals (such as young rabbits, hares, mice, ground squirrels, and other rodents), small birds, snakes, lizards, frogs, insects, other invertebrates, carrion, and the eggs of birds, lizards, snakes, and tortoises.
-Three to four extensive meals in spring are claimed to give them enough energy for a whole season.
+Three to four extensive meals in spring are claimed to give Gila monsters enough energy for a whole season.
+They can store fat in their tails and therefore do not need to eat often.
 Nevertheless, they feed whenever they come across suitable prey.
-Young Gila monsters can swallow up to 50% of their body weight in a single meal.
+Young Gila monsters can swallow up to half of their body weight in a single meal.
 Adults may eat up to one third of their body weight in one meal.

 The Gila monster uses its extremely acute sense of smell to locate prey.
 The strong, two-ended tipped tongue, which is pigmented in black-blue colors, picks up scent molecules to be transferred to the opening of the Jacobson organ around the middle of the upper mouth cavern.

 Prey may be crushed to death if large, or eaten alive, most of the time head first, and helped down by muscular contractions and neck flexing.
-After food has been swallowed, the Gila monster may immediately resume tongue flicking and search behavior for identifying more prey such as eggs or young in nests.
+After food has been swallowed, the Gila monster may immediately resume tongue flicking and search behavior in order to identify further prey such as eggs or young in nests.
 Gila monsters are able to climb trees, cacti, and even fairly straight, rough-surfaced walls.